Decentralized Online Regularized Learning Over Random Time-Varying Graphs: Main Results

-\textbf{Proof sketch.} The non-commutative, non-independent and non-stationary random matrices pose intrinsic difficulties for analyzing the convergence of the online algorithm (\ref{algorithm}), for which our proof is mainly consisted of the following three steps.
-(I) We start by introducing the tools of conditional mathematical expectations in probability theory, and then derive the upper bound of the state transition matrix, i.e., $\|\E[\Phi_P^T((k+1)h-1,kh)\Phi_P((k+1)h-1,kh)|\F(kh-1)]\|\leq 1-2(\Lambda_k^h+\sum_{i=kh}^{(k+1)h-1}\lambda(i))+\mathcal O(a^2(kh)+b^2(kh)+\lambda^2(kh))$ a.s. through the binomial expansion techniques, which helps us to transform the analysis of random matrix products into that of the minimum eigenvalue of the information matrix $\Lambda_k^h$ and we no longer need to separate the product of the random matrices by assuming independence as \cite{kar2012}-\cite{kar20132}.
-(II) We next consider how the squared estimation error $V(kh)$ evolves.
-By the error equation (\ref{error}) and inequality techniques in probability theory, we obtain the relation between $\E[V((k+1)h)|\F(kh-1)]$ and $V(kh)$ and derive the nonnegative supermartingale inequality of the squared estimation error in Lemma \ref{lemma4}.
-(III) Then, by choosing appropriate algorithm gains and regularization parameter, we conclude that $V(kh)$ and the infinite series $\sum_{k=0}^{\infty}(\Lambda_k^h+\sum_{i=kh}^{(k+1)h-1}\lambda(i))V(kh)$ almost surely converge by convergence theorem for nonnegative supermartingales.
-(IV) Finally, we prove that $V(kh)\to 0$ a.s. as $k\to\infty$ by the condition (i) in Theorem \ref{Theorem1}, where we no longer require the minimum eigenvalue of the information matrix $\Lambda_k^h$ has a positive and deterministic lower bound as in \cite{zxw}-\cite{wjx}.
+\textbf{Proof sketch.} The non-commutative, non-independent and non-stationary random matrices pose intrinsic difficulties for analyzing the convergence of the online algorithm (\ref{Aalgorithm}), for which our proof mainly consists of the following three steps.
+(I) We start by introducing the tools of conditional mathematical expectations in probability theory, and then derive the upper bound of the state transition matrix, i.e., $\|\E[\Phi_P^T((k+1)h-1,kh)\Phi_P((k+1)h-1,kh)|\F(kh-1)]\|\leq 1-2(\Lambda_k^h+\sum_{i=kh}^{(k+1)h-1}\lambda(i))+\mathcal O(a^2(kh)+b^2(kh)+\lambda^2(kh))$ a.s. through the binomial expansion techniques, which helps us to transform the analysis of random matrix products into that of the minimum eigenvalue of the information matrix $\Lambda_k^h$ and we no longer need to separate the product of the random matrices by assuming independence as \cite{Akar2012}-\cite{Akar20132}.
+(II) Different from the existing techniques in \cite{Akar2012}-\cite{Akar20132} and \cite{Awjx}, which directly analyzed the mean squared error $\E[V(k)]$, we next turn to consider the squared estimation error $V(kh)$.
+By applying the inequality techniques in probability theory, we reveal the relation between $\E[V((k+1)h)|\F(kh-1)]$ and $V(kh)$ and derive the nonnegative supermartingale type inequality of the squared estimation error in Lemma \ref{Alemma4}.
+(III) Then, by the probabilistic structure of the estimation error obtained in Lemma \ref{Alemma4} and the convergence theorem for nonnegative supermartingales, we conclude that $V(kh)$ and the infinite series $\sum_{k=0}^{\infty}(\Lambda_k^h+\sum_{i=kh}^{(k+1)h-1}\lambda(i))V(kh)$ almost surely converge by choosing appropriate algorithm gains and the regularization parameter.
+(IV) Finally, we prove that $V(kh)\to 0$ a.s. as $k\to\infty$ by the condition (i) in Theorem \ref{ATheorem1}, where we no longer require the minimum eigenvalue of the information matrix $\Lambda_k^h$ has a positive and deterministic lower bound as in \cite{Awjx}.
 As a consequence, our results not only remove the reliance on the special statistical properties of regression matrices and graphs, but also weaken the conditions in our previous works.